53 Christmas Crafts for a Break From the Holiday Rush in 2025

 15. Pennant Tree Skirt

-Add some colorful vintage flare to your tree this year with a homemade pennant tree skirt.
+Add some colorful vintage flair to your tree this year with a homemade pennant tree skirt.
 Collect pennants that are meaningful to you in some way, then stitch them together for a quick Christmas craft that you can proudly display.

-17. DIY Candle Centerpiece
+16. DIY Candle Centerpiece

 You’ll need an old set of candles (or you can thrift some!) and your trusty hot glue gun for this Christmas craft.
 Take some old ornaments or get ambitious with faux greenery, and glue holiday decorations artfully around the bottom of the candle.

-What once was plain is now a festive holiday decoration for your mantle or a coffee table.
+What was once plain is now a festive holiday decoration for your mantle or a coffee table.

 18. Terracotta Place Cards